ordogod/TheColor/README.md

 ### Home
 The main screen of the app.
 Displayed after the Splash screen.
-Contains *Color Input*, *Color Preview* and *Color Center* views.
+Contains *Color Input*, *Color Preview* and *Color Center* features (views).
 They are always in sync:

  - entering a valid color in *Color Input* will show *Color Preview* for it.
  - changing or clearing *Color Input* will change / hide *Color Preview*.
- - generating a new random color will populate it into *Color input*.
+ - generating a new random color will populate it into *Color Input*.
  - selecting "go to exact color" or "go to initial color" in *Color Details* will populate *Color Input* with the corresponding color.

 Allows to go to the *Settings* screen.
 Allows to proceed with the current color.
 This will fetch data regarding the color and display *Color Center*.
 Allows to generate a random color.

 Handles keyboard "done" button click of *Color Input*.
 When there's a valid color, the app will proceed with it and a software keyboard (if any) will be hidden.
 If the color is not valid, then a message will be shown and a software keyboard will remain visible, allowing user to correct the input.

 *Color Center* is fully recreated when a color is proceeded with.
 This means that any user input that happened for previous color will be reset to default values (e.g. color scheme mode in *Color Scheme*).

 If *"resume from last searched color"* feature from *Settings* is enabled, then the last searched (proceeded with) color will be proceeded with on app startup.